dannylee1020/dbt-covid-analysis/README.md

 <br>
 The original data is loaded into BigQuery and dbt is used to model the data.

+Documentations on both staging and final data models are available.
+The whole dbt workflow for this project can be seen by running `dbt docs serve` from the root directory

 ## About the Data
 The data is collected and published through the [COVID Tracking Project](https://covidtracking.com/).
 Since each state has different method for collecting and caculating data, and some data points are not reported, the results of these analyses are at best an **estimate** and may differ from the actual number.
 However, it is suffice to give a sense of the current situation with COVID-19 throughout the country.
+For more information about data definitions, refer to [this page](https://covidtracking.com/about-data/data-definitions#pcr-tests)

 ## Model Overview
 all data models used for this project can be found under the ``models`` directory.
 There are two staging models under ``models/staging`` and three final data models for the questions under ``models/final``